On the separability of multivariate functions: Separability estimation of multivariate functions

 \section{Separability estimation of multivariate functions}

-In the previous section, we have shown the general separability condition, which is a necessary and sufficient condition for $f(\bsx)$ to be separable with respect to given disjoint subsets of variables.
-It is quite difficult, however, to confirm whether a given black-box function $f(\bsx)$ satisfies this condition or not.
-Hence, in this section, we propose a computational algorithm based on Monte Carlo method to estimate the separability of $f(\bsx)$.
+In the previous section, we have shown a general separability condition, which is necessary and sufficient for $f$ to be separable with respect to given disjoint subsets of variables.
+It is quite difficult, however, to confirm whether a given black-box function $f$ satisfies this condition or not.
+Hence, in this section, we propose a computational algorithm based on Monte Carlo methods to estimate the separability of $f$.
 The key ingredient lies in the use of ANOVA decomposition and Sobol' indices.

-We need to restrict $f(\bsx)\in L^2([0,1]^s)$, while in many practical problems $D\subseteq \RR^s$ can be replaced by $[0,1]^s$ using suitable transformation of variables and $f(\bsx)$ satisfies this restriction.
+For this purpose we need to restrict ourselves to $f\in L^2([0,1]^s)$.
+In many practical problems, $D\subseteq \RR^s$ can be replaced by $[0,1]^s$ using suitable transformation of variables.
+For instance, if $f$ is defined on $\RR^s$ and square-integrable with respect to a density function $\rho$ with independent marginal densities $\rho_1,\ldots,\rho_s$, the function